csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 **c**.
 What sets of variables are constrained, and how?

 **d**.
-Now consider the problem of putting _as many knights as possible_ on the board with- out any attacks.
+Now consider the problem of putting _as many knights as possible_ on the board without any attacks.
 Explain how to solve this with local search by defining appropriate ACTIONS and RESULT functions and a sensible objective function.

 **6.3** Consider the problem of constructing (not solving) crossword puzzles:5 fitting words into a rectangular grid.
 The grid, which is given as part of the problem, specifies which squares are blank and which are shaded.
 Assume that a list of words (i.e., a dictionary) is provided and that the task is to fill in the blank squares by using any subset of the list.
 Formulate this problem precisely in two ways: